reneherrero/dbc-rs/dbc/DBC_SPECIFICATIONS.md

 # Extended Multiplexing

-Extended multiplexing enables defining multiple multiplexer switches within a single message.
-It also allows using multiple multiplexer switch values for each multiplexed signal.
+Extended multiplexing enables defining multiple multiplexor switches within a single message.
+It also allows using multiple multiplexor switch values for each multiplexed signal.

 The extended multiplexing section contains multiplexed signals for which following conditions were fulfilled:

-- The multiplexed signal is multiplexed by more than one multiplexer switch value
+- The multiplexed signal is multiplexed by more than one multiplexor switch value
 - The multiplexed signal belongs to a message which contains more than one multiplexor switch

 ```bnf